leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/texture_paint/tool_settings/brush_settings.rst

    Moves the selected color up/down one position.

 Sort
-   Sort Colors by HUE, Saturation, Value, Luminance.
+   Sort Colors by Hue, Saturation, Value, Luminance.

 Color List
    Each color that belongs to the palette is presented in a list.